City to pay $12M to Breonna Taylor’s mom, reform police

 The lawsuit, filed in April by Palmer, alleged the police used flawed information when they obtained a “no-knock” warrant to enter the 26-year-old woman’s apartment in March.
 Taylor and her boyfriend were roused from bed by police, and her boyfriend, Kenneth Walker, has said he fired once at the officers thinking it was an intruder.
 Investigators say police were returning fire when they shot Taylor several times.
 No drugs were found at her home.

-“We won’t let Breonna Taylor’s life be swept under the rug,” said Ben Crump, an attorney for Taylor’s family, on Tuesday.
+“We won’t let Breonna Taylor’s life be swept under the rug,” said Ben Crump, an attorney for Taylor’s family.

-Palmer has said she is trying to be patient about the results of Cameron’s criminal investigation and the long wait, which is now six months since her daughter’s death.
+Crump said the $12 million settlement is the largest such settlement given out for a Black woman killed by police.
+He also called for charges against the officers and urged people to “say her name,” a phrase that has become a refrain for those outraged by the shooting.

+Fischer said the civil settlement has nothing do with the criminal investigation.

+The news conference was broadcast over a loudspeaker in downtown Louisville and protesters listened as they sat around a memorial to Taylor.

-In that time, her daughter’s slaying — along with George Floyd and others — has become a rallying cry for protesters seeking a reckoning on racial justice and police reform.
+In the time since Taylor’s shooting, her death — along with George Floyd and others — has become a rallying cry for protesters seeking a reckoning on racial justice and police reform.
 High-profile celebrities like Oprah Winfrey and LeBron James have called for the officers to be charged in Taylor’s death.

 Palmer’s lawsuit accused three Louisville police officers of blindly firing into Taylor’s apartment the night of the March raid, striking Taylor several times.
 One of the officers, Jonathan Mattingly, went into the home after the door was broken down and was struck in the leg by the gunshot from Walker.